 If you are able to access Windows settings from there you can use the Rollback option ( under update & security -> recovery ) to uninstall windows 10 version 1803 Go back to the previous version of Windows 10.

-If unable to access the settings menu then Boot into Advanced Startup Options menu or hit F11 as soon as the PCs powers on advanced startup menu will show up.
-Here Tap on the System Restore option to restore your computer to the previous version of Windows 10.
+If unable to access the settings menu then Boot into Advanced Startup Options menu or hit F11 as soon as the PCs powers on the advanced startup menu will show up.
+Here Tap on the System Restores option to restore your computer to the previous version of Windows 10.

 Also from Advanced options, you can use Go back to the previous build option to uninstall windows 10 version 1803.
 And for time being defer windows 10 update to prevent windows 10 install the latest version.